ryancramerdesign/MarkupTwitterFeed/README.md

 ## Requirements

-- ProcessWire 2.3 or newer
+- ProcessWire 3.0 or newer
-- PHP 5.3 or newer
+- PHP 5.3 or newer (7.x+ recommended)
 - PHP must have CURL and hash_hmac support (already present in most hosting environments)

 ## To Install